1991 Nepalese general election

 General elections were held in Nepal on 12 May 1991, to elect 205 members to the House of Representatives.
 The elections were the first multi-party elections since 1959 and were a result of the 1990 revolution forcing King Birendra to restore a multi-party system.

 Although the Nepali Congress won the most seats, its leader Krishna Prasad Bhattarai lost in his own constituency, Kathmandu 1.
-Communist leader Madan Kumar Bhandari was elected in both Kathmandu 1 and Kathmandu 5, vacating the latter.
+The chairman of the Communist Party of Nepal (UML), Man Mohan Adhikari, was elected in Sunsari 1, whilst Madan Bhandari, another prominent leader of the party, was elected in both Kathmandu 1 and Kathmandu 5.